dotnet/winforms/Documentation/porting-guidelines.md

 1. **Run [.NET Portability Analyzer][api-port]** first to determine if there are any APIs your application depends on that are missing in .NET Core.
 If there are, you have a few options.
-    * remove not supported APIs or replace them with those, that are included in .NET Core
+    * Remove not supported APIs or replace them with those, that are included in .NET Core
-    * separate your code into different projects: the one that contains only .NET Core supported APIs and another with APIs not supported in .NET Core.
+    * Separate your code into different projects: the one that contains only .NET Core supported APIs and another with APIs not supported in .NET Core.
       Migrate only the first project.